kaihulme/darts/README.md

-# viola-jones
+# darts
-Implementations of Viola Jones, Hough Circles and Sobel edge detection in Python.
+Face and object detection using OpenCV and Python.